seblap86/mold_detection/final_models/note.md

-The final trained models are too big for upload.
-We can provide them on request.
+We can provide the final trained models on request (large file sizes).

 Information on file names, types, and sizes:
 - fruit_veg_classifier.keras: 1.1 GB